-- abnormal function of the immune system
+- Problems in the way your immune system works

-defects in the skin barrier that allow moisture out and germs in
+- Defects in the skin barrier that allow moisture out and germs in

 Eczema is not an allergic reaction.
 Even so, a large number of children who have eczema also have food allergies.
 That doesn't mean that certain foods such as dairy, eggs, and nuts -- common food allergy triggers in children with eczema -- cause it or make it worse.
-Before removing particular foods from your child's diet, talk with your health care provider to be sure your child's nutritional needs will be met.
+Before removing particular foods from your child's diet, talk with your doctor to be sure your child's nutritional needs will be met.

 A trigger is not something that causes eczema.
 But it can cause it to flare or make a flare worse.